 In early 2023, Sucafina North America announced the purchase of Sustainable Harvest, a pioneer specialty green coffee importer based in Portland, Oregon.

-Mercon is a green coffee trading specialist in the coffee trading business for over 50 years.
+Mercon was a green coffee trading specialist in the coffee trading business for over 50 years.

-Mercon’s headquarters are located in the Netherlands, but the company also runs operations in 9 other countries: Brazil, Guatemala, Nicaragua, Honduras, Netherlands, Panama, Spain (Barcelona), USA, and Vietnam (Ho Chi Minh City).
+Mercon’s headquarters were located in the Netherlands, but the company also ran operations in 9 other countries: Brazil, Guatemala, Nicaragua, Honduras, Netherlands, Panama, Spain (Barcelona), USA, and Vietnam (Ho Chi Minh City).

-Mercon is one of the biggest coffee commodity trading companies in the world, and its main business lies in import/export, but it also controls some plantations in Vietnam.
+Mercon was one of the biggest coffee commodity trading companies in the world, and its main business lies in import/export, but it also controls some plantations in Vietnam.

 Mercon Specialty Coffee